 Financial management problems of business firms are studied through case materials and reading.
 Emphasis is placed on analysis of annual financial reports, capital budgeting and valuation of situations.
 Presents concepts of comptrollership, its staff relation and impact on organizational structure.
 Prerequisite: BA 341.
+Cross-listed with ECON 445.
 Offered on an irregular basis.